eucalyptus/euca-demo/doc/setup-poc6-manual.md

     euca-modify-property -p ${EUCA_CLUSTER1}.storage.dasdevice=/dev/vg01 # Specfify Volume Group
     ```

+    Optional: Wait a few seconds for the property change to go into effect, then confirm service status.

+    * The storage service should now be in the ENABLED state.
+    * All services should be in the ENABLED state except, for objectstorage, loadbalancingbackend and imagingbackend.

+    ```bash
+    sleep 15
+    euca-describe-services | cut -f1-5
+    ```

 3. (CLC): Configure Object Storage

     ```bash
     euca-modify-property -p objectstorage.providerclient=walrus
+    ```

+    Optional: Wait a few seconds for the property change to go into effect, then confirm service status.

+    * The objectstorage service should now be in the ENABLED state.
+    * All services should be in the ENABLED state, except for loadbalancingbackend and imagingbackend.

+    ```bash
+    sleep 15
+    euca-describe-services | cut -f1-5
     ```

 4. (CLC): Refresh Eucalyptus Administrator credentials